 A contemporary cultural programme

-Regular exhibitions have shown major artists on the international contemporary scene at the Fernand Léger National Museum, such as the visual artist John Armleder (2014), the painter Imi Knoebel (2017) and the photographer Stéphane Couturier (2018).
+Regular exhibitions have shown major artists on the international contemporary scene at the Pablo Picasso National Museum, such as the visual artist Alicia Framis (2014), the photographer Mathieu Pernot (2015), the painter Damien Deroubaix (2016), the artist duo Joana Hadjithomas and Khalil Joreige (2018), the sculptor and performer Myriam Mihindou (2018) or the multidisciplinary artist Mounira Al Solh (2020).

 A service with national competence, or SCN, is a particular category of administrative service, which could be situated halfway between the central administration and the deconcentrated administration.
 It carries out operational missions throughout the national territory: management functions, technical or training studies, and activities for the production of goods or the provision of services.
 The SCN were established in 1997.
 Together with the central administrations and the deconcentrated services, the services with national competence constitute one of the three main modes of organisation of the State civil administration.